rossja/ncc-scoutsuite/README.md

 ## Overview

 [ScoutSuite](https://github.com/nccgroup/ScoutSuite) is a Python based tool published and maintained by NCC Group, for use in cloud security assessments.
-This repository is an Ubuntu based container that comes with all pre-requisite software required to run ScoutSuite.
-It's based on the Ubuntu 20.04 docker base.
+This container comes with all pre-requisite software required to run ScoutSuite.
+It's based on the Ubuntu 20.10 docker base.
+Work is underway to integrate this into the official ScoutSuite repository (see <https://github.com/nccgroup/ScoutSuite/issues/713>).

-The current version of scoutsuite installed in the container is: `Scout Suite 5.8.1`
+The current version of ScoutSuite installed in the [DockerHub image](https://hub.docker.com/r/rossja/ncc-scoutsuite) is: `Scout Suite 5.9.1`

 The following CLI tools are also installed: